 FG-COATINGLINEB (EU-NTQ1, EU-PB3, EU-WN3, EU-WN9, EU-HDN1) operates under the exempted emission rates in Rule 621(10), satisfying BACT requirements under Rule 702(d).

 The coating lines in FG-COATINGLINEA and FG-COATINGLINEB are subject to the National Emission Standard for Hazardous Air Pollutants for Surface Coating of Miscellaneous Metal Parts and Products promulgated in 40 CFR Part 63, Subparts A and MMMM (MACT MMMM).

 FG-COATINGLINEA is subject to the federal Compliance Assurance Monitoring rule pursuant to 40 CFR Part 64 because FG-COATINGLINEA is subject to an emission limitation or standard (VOC limit), a control device is used to achieve compliance with the VOC emission limitation, and FG-COATINGLINEA has potential precontrol device VOC emissions equal to or greater than 100 percent of the amount, in tons per year, required for a source to be classified as a major source.

-Although Nylok is no longer mixing coatings and adhesives at the facility, the company requested to keep the conditions for the mixing process (EU-MIXING) in the source-wide PTI and ROP in case it is needed in the future.
+Nylok is no longer mixing coatings and adhesives at the facility, the company requested to keep the conditions for the mixing process (EU-MIXING) in the source-wide PTI and ROP in case it is needed in the future.
+During this inspection, Martin indicated the facility will likely request to remove EU-MIXING during the next ROP renewal.